chomupashchuk/ariston-remotethermo-home-assistant-v2/README.md

   - `water_last_30d` - energy use for water in last 7 days.
 Not supported on all models.
   - `water_last_365d` - energy use for water in last 30 days.
 Not supported on all models.
   - `water_last_7d` - energy use for water in last 365 days.
 Not supported on all models.
+  - `water_today` - energy use for water today.
+Not supported on all models.

 #### Binary sensors
 **Some parameters are not supported on all models**